Rajadip/Converter/README.md

 # Converter
 This will be used to working with video and audio files.

-Convert full or partial(only part of video) Video to audio Cut part of video as saperate video
+Convert full or partial(only part of video) Video to audio.

+Cut part of video as saperate video